lociii/homeassistant-config/README.md

 ## Automations

-Most of my automations are defined in [Node RED](https://nodered.org/) using [Frenck's](https://github.com/frenck) awesome [addon](https://github.com/hassio-addons/addon-node-red).
+Automations are mostly build in the Home Assistant [automation editor](automations.yaml).
+Some are still in [Node RED](https://nodered.org/) but they're getting migrated too.

-Some are still defined with the [automations editor](automations.yaml) but I'm on my way of migrating them too.
+I'm trying to build most repetitive automations in blueprints - sometimes it's a hustle as e.g. shutter automations vary by little but important details.

 ## Custom components - HACS